devid8642/Algorithms-and-Data-Structures/README.md

 ### OBI Problems
 Directory dedicated to the solution of problems of OBI (Brazilian Olympics of Informatics).

-### Studies OBI
+### Classical Algorithms and Data Structures
-Directory dedicated to the study of data structures and algorithms for OBI (Brazilian Olympics of Informatics).
+Implementation of classical computer science algorithms and data structure.